PowerShell/Community-Blog/Posts/2023/05/Measuring-Script-Execution-Time.md

 ---

-Most of the time while developing PowerShell scripts we don't need to worry about performance, or execution time, after all, scripts were made to run automation in the background.
+Most of the time while developing PowerShell scripts we don't need to worry about performance, or execution time.
+After all, scripts were made to run automation in the background.
 However, as your scripts become more sophisticated, and you need to work with complex data or big data sizes, performance becomes something to keep in mind.
 Measuring a script execution time is the first step towards script optimization.

 ## Measure-Command

-PowerShell has a built-in Cmdlet called `Measure-Command` which measure the execution time of other Cmdlets, or script blocks.
+PowerShell has a built-in cmdlet called `Measure-Command`, which measures the execution time of other cmdlets, or script blocks.
 It has two parameters:

-- Expression: The script block to be measured.
+- **Expression**: The script block to be measured.
-- InputObject: Optional input to be passed to the script block.
+- **InputObject**: Optional input to be passed to the script block.
 You can use `$_` or `$PSItem` to access them.

 Besides the two parameters, objects in the pipeline are also passed to the script block.
 `Measure-Command` returns an object of type `System.TimeSpan`, giving us more flexibility on how to work with the result.

 ```powershell
 Measure-Command { foreach ($number in 1..1000) { <# Do work #> } }